-For the past twenty years I have been conducting retreats in which a person spends a week reflecting on his or her entire life (Naikan retreat).
-A participant always begins with her mother and a central part of the reflection is remembering the details of what was received from her mother from the time of her birth until the present day.
+For many years I conducted Naikan Retreats, in which a person spends a week reflecting on his or her entire life.
+Participants always begin reflecting on what they received from their mother from birth until the present day.
 But in many cases, the person’s mother has already died.
 On Mother’s day, how do we create a celebration for our mother when she is no longer alive?
 Here are five possible ideas:

 1. Spend time reflecting on your mother using Naikan’s three questions.